zeruhur/loner/loner-en.md

 > Shields, Turrets.
 > **Luck**: 6.

+**Note**
+Traits are used to give depth and frame to the character.
+They are a qualitative representation of character traits. **They are not quantitative measures**.

 ## Start your game
 Decide on an initial scene for your adventure.
 Starting the game in the middle of an action scene is a good way to set events in motion.
 If nothing comes to mind, roll on each of the following questions to generate a random adventure seed.